pkoscielny/smart_data/README.md

 # SMART DATA

-SMART DATA is a package to make your live easier.
+SMART DATA is a package to make your life easier.
 For example you want to test many JSON (or any other) results from some API in Python.
-There are plenty of great Python packages to find a differences between two complex structres but sometimes you need omit some their parts.
+There are plenty of great Python packages to find differences between two complex structres but sometimes you need to omit some of their parts.
-This package help you to write this kind of code easier.
+This package will help you to write this kind of code easier.

 ## Requirements